docling-project/community/CONTRIBUTING.md

 ## Communication

-Please feel free to connect with us using the [discussion section](https://github.com/DS4SD/docling/discussions).
+Please feel free to connect with us using the [discussion section](https://github.com/DS4SD/docling/discussions) of the main Docling repository.